The MLS Policies Task force met many times throughout 2018 to review and update several rules related to the entering of listings. Their purpose was:

 - The Seller mentions agent in any form on any marketing publicly.

-- First offense will be a written warning to Agent and Broker from MLS Staff.
+- First offense will be a written warning (one lifetime warning per agent, NOT per listing) to Agent and Broker from MLS Staff.

 - Second offense will be a $1,000 fine.